Amorphis: Am Universum

 Am Universum was released in 2001, and included more emphasis on keyboards and saxophone work, the latter contributed by Sakari Kukko.
 It was an experimental album and Amorphis' most psychedelic to date.

 Far from the Sun and Chapters

 In 2002, the band contributed to the soundtrack for the movie Menolippu Mombasaan.
-The commissioned piece was a cover version of a 1976 Finnish pop hit "Kuusamo", and is currently the band's only song in their native language.
+The commissioned piece was a cover version of a 1976 Finnish pop hit "Kuusamo", and is as of 2024 the band's only song in their native language.
 The same year they started to record the band's last album with Relapse Records, Far from the Sun.
 In 2003, Relapse released the retrospective Chapters, which included a DVD featuring the band's videos from "Black Winter Day" to "Alone".
 Far from the Sun was produced by the band itself, which had been rejoined by original drummer Jan Rechberger after Pekka Kasari had quit to concentrate on family duties.
 Pasi left the band in 2004 after nine years.